 RRFC: How did you come to the decision, “I want my own studio now”?
 You mentioned it took about 10 years, but was there like a final breaking point where you said, “I’ve just got to do this”?

 I lost a really good job…The recession kind of forced my hand on it, I think.
 I would pick up gigs here and there, been playing in the same band for about 16 years and had some other projects I was dabbling in, and it was okay.
-But on the off season here in Massachusetts with the snow and all that, there really is a seasonal break when it comes to live music or live gigging…Losing the 9 to 5 gig and really having to buckle down and say, “Well, if I’m going to do anything, now’s the time to do it.”
+But on the off season here with the snow and all that, there really is a seasonal break when it comes to live music or live gigging…Losing the 9 to 5 gig and really having to buckle down and say, “Well, if I’m going to do anything, now’s the time to do it.”

 RRFC: Was that sort of a blessing in disguise in that regard?

 I think so, myself and my family certainly look at it that way.